vanHeemstraSystems/sigma/README.md

-cytoscape
+sigma
-# Cytoscape - A Graph Theory (Network) Library for Visualisation and Analysis.
+# Sigma - A JavaScript library aimed at visualizing graphs of thousands of nodes and edges.

-Based on "Cytoscape.js" at https://js.cytoscape.org/
+Based on "sigma.js" at https://sigmajs.org/

 ## 100 - Introduction